NLnetLabs/cascade/doc/manual/source/before-you-start.rst

   allow you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.

-- The cascade command line interface (CLI) for controlling and interacting with the cascaded daemon.
+- The Cascade command line interface (CLI) for controlling and interacting with the :program:`cascaded` daemon.

 - A tool called `dnst keyset` which is somewhat similar to the OpenDNSSEC Enforcer but is not a daemon, instead it is invoked as needed by the cascaded